Thursday, April 30, 2009

 • Easy bleeding or bruising;

-• Tiny red spots (called
+• Tiny red spots (called petechiae) under the skin; and/or

 • Bone or joint pain.